ngs-lang/ngs/doc/ngslang.1.md

 You are probably using Python/Ruby/Perl/Go .
 You use one of the above languages because bash is not powerful enough / not convenient enough to do the tasks that these languages do.
 On the other hand something as simple as `echo mystring >myfile` or running an external program is not as convenient to do in these languages.
 Yes all of the languages above support system tasks to some degree.
 None of these languages can support system tasks as a language that was built ground-up for system tasks.
 See the double-backtick examples above... for example.

+# Terminology

+* type - Built-in or user-defined data type, similar to Python, Ruby and other languages.
+* object - Instance of a type, similar to Python, Ruby and other languages.
+The phrase "MyType object" refers to an Instance of "MyType".
+* method - Built-in or user-defined function.
+User defined methods can be closures.
+* multimethod - A MultiMethod object containing ordered list of methods.
+When called, the appropriate method is selected from the list to perform the computation.

 # Language principles overview